-When an individual receiving cash assistance from another state, moves to West Virginia and applies for benefits, the Worker must determine if the case in the other state is closed.
-Whether the case is still active for the entire month or not, the individual may be eligible to receive benefits in West Virginia, provided all other eligibility requirements are met.
-The cash assistance amount from the other state is counted as unearned income.
+When an individual received or is receiving cash assistance from another state, moves to West Virginia and applies for benefits, the Worker must determine if the case in the other state is closed.
+Cash assistance received from another state makes that individual ineligible for WV WORKS cash assistance during the same month regardless of the amount received in the other state.